-Hannah is an associate solicitor with the trust and estates disputes team, acting on a wide range of matters, divided almost equally between work for claimants and defendants.
+Hannah is a senior associate in the trust and estates disputes team, acting on a wide range of matters, divided almost equally between work for claimants and defendants.
 Her experience includes:

 - will disputes